Table of Contents

 6) The Accessible Homes for Seniors program offers a deferred payment loan of 30 years to assist seniors in making home modifications, enabling them to remain living independently in their homes.
 Home improvements vary, but may include installation of ramps, railings, and grab bars.
 Learn more about eligibility requirements here.

-7) Project Home allows elderly individuals to continue living in the community by living in an adult foster care home.
+7) Project Home, also called the Certified Adult Residential Environment (C.A.R.E.) program, allows elderly individuals to continue living in the community by living in an adult foster care home.
 Via this program, room and board is provided, as well as supervision, medication monitoring, and personal care assistance.
 For additional information, click here.

 8) The Attendant Care Program (ACP) assists with the cost of personal care services to allow severely physically disabled adults up to the age of 64 to continue to live at home.
 Benefits may include personal care assistance, transportation, and household chores.
 To learn more, click here.